fbpx

 This course is a combination of classroom and practical work.
 Students will learn to manage their personal lifestyle through explaining aspects of health and wellness.
 They will be introduced to Canada’s Food Guide and making good food choices, goal setting and time management, self-esteem, attitude and intentions and their role in participation in physical activity.
 As well, students will participate in an active physical program as they acquire the physical competencies needed to meet the requirements of the profession.

-The students will learn defensive tactics, arrest and control techniques, takedowns and come along holds used by Police and Corrections officers.
+The students will learn officer safety and self-defence tactics, arrest and control techniques, takedowns and come along holds used by Police and Corrections officers.
 Pressure point systems and different methods of restraints will be introduced.
-Topics include: officer safety, handcuffing techniques, searching techniques, martial arts training techniques, Incident Management Intervention Model, compliance tools and collapsible baton training.
+Topics include officer safety, handcuffing techniques, searching techniques, self-defence skills, Incident Management Intervention Model, compliance tools and collapsible baton training.

 Ethics

-Students shall practice ethical decision making during this course.
-They will gain knowledge and insight to several “code of conducts” and the expectations of their actions in the field.
+Students practice ethical decision making during this course.
+They will gain knowledge and insight into several “codes of conduct” and the expectations of their actions in the field.
 They will explore the importance of ethics and distinguish ethics from law and religion.
-Students will define various types of responses to ethical situations.
+Students will define various responses to ethical situations.
 Emphasis will be placed on requirements concerning confidentiality in police, corrections and security work.
 Students will explore aspects of professionalism and its value in the profession.

 Correctional Operations

 Students will be introduced to the knowledge and skills to maintain security in an institutional setting.
-The student will acquire knowledge in: key control, inmate movement, internal and external escort, searching, and seizure on contraband, counts, radio procedure, report writing, perimeter security, and situational management model.
-The student will also learn: problem solving, the CAPRA model of decision making, crisis intervention, effective listening skills, observation techniques, management of emergency situations, hostage taking and forcible confinement, defusing crisis situation, suicide awareness workshop, self-injurious behaviour and report writing.
+The student will acquire knowledge in key control, inmate movement, internal and external escort, searching, and seizure on contraband, counts, radio procedure, report writing, perimeter security, and situational management model.
+The student will also learn problem solving, the CAPRA model of decision making, crisis intervention, effective listening skills, observation techniques, management of emergency situations, hostage taking and forcible confinement, defusing crises and report writing.

 Canadian Corrections